In-depth reviews

 3.5 out of 5

-The MG4 isn’t the marque’s first electric car, but it's the first to use the brand-new MSP platform that’ll underpin every pure-electric MG launched from now on.
-There’s little to go on when it comes to gauging the reliability of MG's first bespoke EV, but it was awarded the maximum five-star crash-test rating by Euro NCAP.
-The strong suite of standard active safety kit should also give drivers peace of mind.
+The MG4 isn’t the marque’s first electric car, but it was the first to use the MSP platform that’ll underpin every pure-electric MG launched from now on.
+It scores very well when it comes to safety as it was awarded the maximum five-star crash-test rating by Euro NCAP.
+MG’s cost-cutting did rear its ugly head during our test drive, though.

 MG4 EV reliability & problems

-The MG4 is also covered by a seven-year/80,000-mile warranty.
-MG's Chinese parent company SAIC does churn out hundreds of thousands of electric cars for its home market, and electric cars are generally more dependable than their combustion-engined equivalents, so we’re not too worried about reliability with the electric family hatch.
+If things do go wrong, the MG4 is covered by a seven-year/80,000-mile warranty.
+It’s also worth remembering that MG's parent company SAIC churns out hundreds of thousands of electric cars for its home market in China, and electric cars are generally more dependable than their combustion-engined equivalents.

 Safety

-Euro NCAP crash-tested the MG4 in December 2022, awarding it the maximum five-star overall rating, as well as 83% and 80% scores for adult and child occupant protection, respectively, plus 78% for its safety assistance systems.
+Euro NCAP crash-tested the MG4 in December 2022 and awarded it the maximum five-star overall rating, as well as 83% and 80% scores for adult and child occupant protection, respectively, plus 78% for its safety assistance systems.

 Every version of the electric family hatchback comes with the MG Pilot driver assistance suite, which on SE models includes lane-keep assist, adaptive cruise control, traffic sign recognition, intelligent high beam assist and driver attention alert.
 But, if you upgrade to Trophy trim, you also get blind-spot monitoring and lane-change assist among other systems.